 Also notes by Mary Hamer on four poems from The Years Between, "The Question", "The Virginity", "Zion" and "The Pro-Consuls".

-On the 'For Members' pages of the site we have published the first five years of extracts from Carrie Kipling's diaries, as recorded by Charles Carrington, with explanatory notes by Alastair Wilson.
+On the 'For Members' pages of the site we have published the first twenty-four years of extracts from Carrie Kipling's diaries (1892-1915), as recorded by Charles Carrington, with explanatory notes by Alastair Wilson.
+We are now also covering the extracts made earlier by Douglad Rees.
+Work on the later years up to 1935 is in progress.

 Click on 'For Members' on the Home page of this site, enter your username and password, and you will find a link to the diary extracts in the sidebar.